Estimated reading time: 6 minutes

 This way, employees can access the materials anytime, anywhere.

-Microlearning is vital for complex concepts that require time to understand.
+Microlearning is vital for complex concepts that need time to understand.

-Moreover, bite-sized modules can be completed in less time and provide more flexibility, making it easier for employees to fit education into their busy schedules.
+Moreover, bite-sized modules can be completed in less time.
+They give more flexibility, making it easier for employees to fit education into their busy schedules.

-Reinforcement is also necessary to ensure knowledge retention, and e-learning courses must offer gamification elements, like badges and rewards, to keep employees engaged.
+Reinforcement is also necessary to make sure knowledge retention.
+E-learning courses must offer gamification elements, like badges and rewards, to keep employees engaged.

-In 2010, Accenture ran the “Addo Agnitio Award (A3) program,” a learning initiative with state-of-the-art gamification.
+In 2010, Accenture ran the “Addo Agnitio Award (A3) program,” a knowledge initiative with futuristic gamification.
 The micro modules gave access to employees to earn badges, points, leadership board mentions, and cross-collaboration.

 Furthermore, the engagement was >70% employees spending time on the platform gaining new skills.

-So today, social media and blog posts help create a learning community and foster employee engagement.
+So today, social media and blog posts help create a studying community and foster employee engagement.

 Microlearning Vs Traditional Learning

-Microlearning and traditional learning are two methods of workforce training.
+Microlearning and traditional education are two types of workforce training.

 Traditional learning requires time-consuming training with minimal learner engagement, leading to information overload.

-However, microlearning is a flexible, self-paced approach that offers learner customization of content and clear expectations for the learning methodology in the workplace.
+But, microlearning is a flexible, self-paced approach that offers learner customization of content.
+It has clear expectations for the tutelage ways in the workplace.

-It allows optimal learner engagement and sets a positive tone for collaboration and learning.
+It allows optimal learner engagement and sets a positive tone for collaboration and absorbing.

 Moreover, it also reduces cognitive overload providing a more effective training experience overall.